 Chapter 2 – Solutions

 A solution consists of a solute dissolved in a solvent, forming a homogeneous mixture.
 Solutions can be categorized into three types: solid solutions, gaseous solutions, and liquid solutions.
 Concentration of a solution can be expressed using terms like molarity, mole fraction, percentages, and molality.

 Chapter 3 – Electrochemistry

-A device that generates a potential difference between electrodes by chemical reactions is called an electrochemical cell.
-It comprises two electron conductors which are separated by an ionic conductor and are linked by an electron conductor.
-The two metallic electrodes are dipped in the electrolytic solution.
-The important component of this cell is an ionic conductor.
+An electrochemical cell is a device that generates a potential difference between electrodes through chemical reactions.
+It comprises two electron conductors separated by an ionic conductor, with metallic electrodes dipped in an electrolytic solution.
+The ionic conductor is a crucial component of the cell.

 Chapter 4 – Chemical Kinetics

-Study of chemical reactions concerning the rate of reaction, the formation of intermediates, rearrangement of atoms, and the effect of different variables is called chemical kinetics.
-Factors affecting the rate of reaction are the catalyst concentration of reactants, and temperature.
-The rate of reaction cannot be predicted but has to be determined experimentally.
-Rate law gives the mathematical representation of the rate of reaction.
+Chemical kinetics is the study of the rate of chemical reactions, including the formation of intermediates, rearrangement of atoms, and the effect of different variables.
+Factors such as catalysts, concentration of reactants, and temperature affect the rate of reaction.
+The rate of reaction must be determined experimentally, and rate law provides a mathematical representation of the rate.

 Chapter 5 – Surface Chemistry